exercism/csharp/exercises/concept/weighing-machine/.docs/instructions.md

 ## 5. Ensure that the weighing machine has a default tare adjustment

 After some thorough testing, it appears that due to a manifacturing issue all weighing machines have a bias towards overestimating the weight by `5`.
-Implement the `WeighingMachine.TareAdjustment` property to have the default value as 5.
+Change the `WeighingMachine.TareAdjustment` property to `5` as its default value.

 ```csharp
 var wm = new WeighingMachine(precision:3);